kerrygip/CSCI-3412-Algorithms/README.md

 # CSCI-3412-Algorithms

-Taught by Dr. Sung
-I will also be doing problems out of the book : Introduction to Algorithms by CLRS 3rd Edition
+I Will be working off of the Introduction to Algorithms 4th Edition by CLRS

+As well as uploading my assignments from this course

+This course will be taught and written in Python